- How is nasopharyngeal cancer treated?

 Stages II, III, IVA and IVB

-These cancers have spread outside of the nasopharynx and often to lymph nodes in the neck or above the collarbone.
+These cancers have spread outside of the nasopharynx, which may mean spread to lymph nodes in the neck or above the collarbone.
 Patients with these stages of NPC usually receive chemoradiation (chemotherapy given along with radiation therapy to the nasopharynx and neck lymph nodes).
 The chemotherapy (chemo) drug most often used is cisplatin, but sometimes another drug is used as well.
 This is usually followed by more chemo, most often with cisplatin plus 5-FU.
 Most studies have found that chemoradiation helps patients live longer than just radiation therapy alone.
 But adding chemo leads to more side effects, which can affect quality of life.
 It’s important to understand what the side effects are likely to be before starting this treatment.

 If cancer is still in the lymph nodes after this treatment, surgery (neck dissection) may be done to remove the lymph nodes.